leanne63/redandblack/readme.txt

 == Special Notes ==

 * If setting a particular page for your blog, make sure to set the slug of that page to 'blog'.
-* In order to display a contact form within this theme, set the slug of the contact page to 'contact-us'.
+* In order to display a contact form within this theme, set the slug of the desired contact page to 'contact-us'.

 == Installation ==